christopherkobayashi/minion/README.md

 ## How?

 Install the paho-mqtt and kasa modules.
-Edit "blobs" to associate devices (as seen in the Zigbee coordinator's mqtt topics), triggers (derived from the Tasmota console), and targets (mqtt topic or TP-Link hostname).
+Edit the .ini to associate devices (as seen in the Zigbee coordinator's mqtt topics), triggers (derived from the Tasmota console), and targets (mqtt topic or TP-Link hostname).

 ## Notes